DrDiode/Domefall/README.txt

 [RELEASE NOTES/KNOWN ISSUES]
 -----------------
 *GAME SOURCE HAS BEEN RELEASED ON GITHUB, REMAKE IS COMING SOON!
+REMAKE WILL REPLACE THIS VERSION!
 -----------------
 *Still working on collisions and pattern movement issues*